Two Day Grand Canyon Rafting

 What to Bring

-We’ll provide you with a detailed packing list once you book your trip.
+We’ll provide you with this detailed packing list when you book your trip.
 No matter what time of year, we highly recommend you bring waterproof rain gear (jacket and pants).
 There will be times when you’re in the shade and if you’re wet – even in the summer – it can get uncomfortable.
 If you’re rafting in the spring or fall, you’ll want to bring layers to keep warm.
 Sun protection is a must as you’ll be spending full days in the Arizona sun.
 If you want to get an idea of what gear we recommend, you can visit our recommended gear page (please note this gear is for all river trips and is not specific to the 2 day trip).

 Payment and Cancellation Policy